donmathew008/DFT_Tools_Install/Installation.md

 ```
 ## $\color{Violet}{\textbf{4.
 Avogadro2}}$
 #### Avogadro 2 is a chemical editor and visualization application, it is also a set of reusable software libraries written in C++ using principles of modularity for maximum reuse
-#### Here we mention four methods to install Avogadro2 out of which two method doesn't work
+#### Here we mention four methods to install Avogadro2 out of which some methods doesn't work
 ## $\color{Blue}{\textbf{Method 1(Preferred)}}$
+#### Initially you can go for Method 3 after building the necessary dependencies
 #### $\color{Green}{\textbf{The below commands should build the openchemistry repository which has avagadro as a module}}$
 #### $\color{Green}{\textbf{Prerequisites/ Preparing the environment}}$
-#### Here we mention installation of Qt, eigen, cairo, wxwidgets, OpenBabel.
+#### Here we mention installation of Qt, Eigen, Cairo, wxWidgets, OpenBabel.
 Even thogh building Avogadro installs most of these packages, installing separately is preferred to find any unmet dependency
 [Reference](https://avogadro.cc/)

 [Download Qt](https://download.qt.io/archive/qt/4.8/4.8.5/)